The Central Virginia Academy for Nonprofit Excellence (CVANE) exists to improve the quality,

 - Increase leadership, service, and individual and group success within our community.

-The board members and officers of CVANE are:
+The board members, officers, and staff of CVANE are:

 Members (in alphabetical order, and their organizations for identification purposes):